soijen/soijen.github.io/_products/en/bags-pouches/canoe-pouch.md

 - pouch
 - aventura
 ---
-BRAND NEW!
-And the perfect gift for the holidays!
-This zippered pouch, from our "El Mundo a Pata" (The world by paw) collection, features a canoeing adventure pup.
+This small zippered pouch features a canoeing adventure dog.
 This sturdy 10 oz cotton canvas pouch is a convenient size to fit pens, pencils, envelopes and whatever else you need.
-Made in USA of 100% recycled materials.